What is a Notice of Disagreement (NOD)?

 The effective date of your award typically should be your date of original claim.
 If VA awards you an effective date you think is incorrect, our attorneys can help you determine if you have a compelling argument that your award date should be earlier.
 For instance, if you file a claim for service connection within a year of leaving active duty, the effective date of your award should be the day after your discharge.
 In some cases, VA will disagree and set your award date much later, like the date of a VA examination.
 This would significantly impact the amount of retroactive benefits you receive.
 Therefore, it is important to get in touch with us as soon as possible.

 Evaluation of Disability

-How long do I have to file a NOD?
+How long do I have to file a Notice of Disagreement?

-The deadline to file a NOD is one year from the date of the VA’s notification letter included with its decision.
+The deadline to file a Notice of Disagreement is one year from the date of the VA’s notification letter included with its decision.
 The clock starts the date the VA mails your decision letter, not the date you receive it.
-In practice, it is unwise to wait until the deadline is near to file your NOD.
+In practice, it is unwise to wait until the deadline is near to file your Notice of Disagreement.

 Review the VA’s decision as soon as you receive it, and decide if there is any part with which you disagree.
 Then contact a qualified veterans law attorney who can help you put together the strongest possible NOD.

 When you file a NOD, you have two choices for how the VA reviews it.
 You can select the Decision Review Officer (DRO) process or the traditional process: